Suez Logo

 Servicing and maintenance

-Servicing and maintenance of the facility takes place twice a year, when the facility is shut down.
+Servicing and maintenance of the facility takes place annually, when the facility is shut down.
 Maintenance work on the two identical incineration lines is staggered, so that waste can continue to come into the facility and the length of time the facility is shut down is limited.

 See also